 - 13 In some circumstances, an entity has, in substance, an existing ownership as a result of a transaction that currently gives it access to the returns associated with an ownership interest.
 In such circumstances, the proportion allocated to the entity is determined by taking into account the eventual exercise of those potential voting rights and other derivative instruments that currently give the entity access to the returns. - 14 Ind AS 109, Financial Instruments, does not apply to interests in associates and joint ventures that are accounted for using the equity method.
 When instruments containing potential voting rights in substance currently give access to the returns associated with an ownership interest in an associate or a joint venture, the instruments are not subject to Ind AS 109.
-In all other cases, instruments containing potential voting rights in an associate or a joint venture are accounted for in accordance with Ind AS 109. - 15 Unless an investment, or a portion of an investment, in an associate or a joint venture is classified as held for sale in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations, the investment, or any retained interest in the investment not classified as held for sale, shall be classified as a non-current asset.
+In all other cases, instruments containing potential voting rights in an associate or a joint venture are accounted for in accordance with Ind AS 109. - 14A 1An entity also applies Ind AS 109 to other financial instruments in an associate or joint venture to which the equity method is not applied.
+These include long-term interests that, in substance, form part of the entity's net investment in an associate or joint venture (see paragraph 38).
+An entity applies Ind AS 109 to such long-term interests before it applies paragraph 38 and paragraphs 40-43 of this Standard.
+In applying Ind AS 109, the entity does not take account of any adjustments to the carrying amount of long-term interests that arise from applying this Standard. - 15 Unless an investment, or a portion of an investment, in an associate or a joint venture is classified as held for sale in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations, the investment, or any retained interest in the investment not classified as held for sale, shall be classified as a non-current asset.